 At its core, WebRTC was designed for peer-to-peer communication between a limited number of browsers.
 But by combining the power of WebRTC with a streaming platform like Wowza, content distributors can enhance the framework’s out-of-the-box capabilities and broadcast live streams to any destination.

 So, how exactly is WebRTC being used in today’s deployments?
 Below we outline five popular media streaming workflows leveraging WebRTC.

 Using WebRTC end-to-end ensures the lowest latency possible — clocking in at sub-500 milliseconds.
 These types of broadcasts are also simple to start and provide an accessible end-user experience via browser-based streaming.

 WebRTC streaming doesn’t require additional infrastructure when broadcasting to a handful of viewers.
 But if you’re looking to implement a pure WebRTC-based workflow at scale, you’ll need a platform like Wowza behind the scenes.

-Our Real-Time Streaming at Scale feature for Wowza Streaming Cloud leverages a custom CDN to enable interactive delivery to a million viewers — combining speed, capacity, and convenience into one simple solution.
+Our Real-Time Streaming at Scale feature for Wowza Video leverages a custom CDN to enable interactive delivery to a million viewers — combining speed, capacity, and convenience into one simple solution.
 This type of workflow is ideal for interactive video experiences ranging from online betting to live auctions and esports.